jondlm/busseur/README.md

 ## Busseur server

-Trimet only allows access to their api with a token obtained on their developer website.
+TriMet only allows access to their api with a token obtained on their developer website.
 If you want to run your own server with your own api key, check out the [busseur-server] repo.